The Opal Mann Green Engagement and Scholarship Award

 - Community-based learning and mutually-beneficial action around local issues valued by community members.

 - Engagement.
-Describe how the team of primary leaders implemented the Kellogg Commission Engagement Seven Part Test in planning, implementation, and continuous improvement of the program.
+Describe how the team of primary leaders implemented the Kellogg Commission Seven Part Test in Engagement in planning, implementation, and continuous improvement of the program.

 - Empowerment and Teamwork.
-Describe how you implemented (democratic) strategies that empowered team members, created inclusion, recognized contributions of partners, and negotiated democratically to achieve mutually beneficial outcomes.
+Describe how you implemented (democratic) strategies that empowered team members, created a welcoming environment, recognized contributions of partners, and negotiated democratically to achieve mutually beneficial outcomes.
 Describe how resource partnerships developed to support program sustainability and effectively address the issue or problem until resolved.

 - Outcomes and Impact.
 Describe accomplishments that were beneficial, valued by the community, and that informed engagement academically (scholarly articles, presentations, and poster sessions).